animuslabs/boid-docs/docs/actions/stake.md

 - removes the target delegated stake row from the `stakes` table

 ## `unstake.init`
-start the process of unstaking, which moves tokens from `self_staked` to `balance` after a delay.
+Start the process of unstaking, which moves tokens from `self_staked` to `balance` after a delay.
 During the delay the tokens are still counted as staked.

 **Input Parameters**
 ```ts